alcatrazxlr8/Circle-Of-Life/README.md

 This project explores the complexities of decision-making in uncertain environments.
 By comparing different agent strategies, it provides insights into the effectiveness of various probabilistic models and decision-making algorithms.

-## Acknowledgements

-- Rutgers University, Computer Science Department
-- Course Instructor and Teaching Assistants

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.